MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 > [action]
 Update the `prepareForSegue(_:sender:)` method in the Display Note View Controller class to the following:
 >
 	override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
         if let identifier = segue.identifier {
             if identifier == "Cancel" {
                 print("Cancel button tapped")
             } else if identifier == "Save" {
                 print("Save button tapped")
 >
                 // 1
                 let note = Note()
                 // 2
                 note.title = noteTitleTextField.text ?? ""
                 note.content = noteContentTextView.text
                 // 3
                 note.modificationTime = NSDate()
             }
         }
     }

 So what did we change in the code above?

-1. When the save button is pressed, we need to store the text from the noteTitleTextField and noteContentTextView.
+1. When the save button is pressed, we need to store the text from the `noteTitleTextField` and `noteContentTextView`.
 What better place to put it, than in our data model, the `Note` class?
 So first, we create an instance of `Note`.

-2. We are setting the note's title and content to the text contained in the noteTitleTextField and noteContentTextView respectively.
+2. We are setting the note's title and content to the text contained in the `noteTitleTextField` and `noteContentTextView` respectively.
 Recall that the `??` is the *nil coalescing operator* and provides a default value if the object is `nil`.

 3. We are setting the note's modification time to the current time.